|Nutritional Guidelines (per serving)|

 Serve your cupcakes and enjoy.

 Once completely cooled, store the unfrosted cupcakes in an airtight container at room temperature for two days.
-If you want to frost them with an icing that will need refrigeration, hold off doing so until you are ready to eat the cupcakes.
-The cupcakes will lose their freshness when refrigerated.
-You can easily freeze the unfrosted cupcakes in the freezer to keep them for longer.
+If you want to frost them with an icing that will need refrigeration, hold off doing so until you are ready to eat the cupcakes; the cupcakes will lose their freshness when refrigerated.
+You can easily freeze the unfrosted cupcakes to keep them for longer.

 Cupcakes in Morocco

-In Morocco, these cupcakes can occasionally appear on an iftar evening table when breaking the fast in Ramadan.
-Iftar is the feast you have after sunset, when you have not eaten or drank since sunrise.
+During Ramadan, iftar is the feast you have after sunset when you have not eaten or drunk since sunrise.
 It traditionally includes dates, but baked desserts are also a part of the spread.
 A batch of cupcakes can be a quick treat.

-Since the quality of chocolate chips in Morocco can be iffy, a good alternative is to hand chop quality dark baking chocolate or a chocolate bar for recipes which call for chocolate chips.
-In this case, the vanilla cake is flavorful enough so skipping the chocolate chips will be fine.
+Since the quality of chocolate chips in Morocco can be iffy, a good alternative is to hand chop good dark baking chocolate or a chocolate bar for recipes which call for chocolate chips.
+In this case, the vanilla cake is flavorful enough so skipping the chocolate chips would be fine.